FPGAwars/apio/docs/terminology.md

   `~/.apio/profile.json`.

-- **Programmer** - Defines an FPGA programming tool, either in `apio/resources/programmers.jsonc` or a project-local `programmers.jsonc` file.
+- **Programmer** - Defines an FPGA programming tool, either in the Apio standard definitions or a project-local `programmers.jsonc` file.

 - **Project** - An Apio class that abstracts the project configuration defined in the `apio.ini` file.